-From getting certified to how to prepare for your first interview, how to dress for success as well as how a personal trainer needs to carry themselves.
+From getting certified to how to prepare for your first interview, how to dress for success, and how personal trainer needs to carry themselves.

-Nailing all of those things will help you into your first proper job and that means starting to deal with clients.
+Nailing all those things will help you get into your first proper job, which means starting to deal with clients.

 These aren’t like the family members or friends you practiced honing your skills on.

-No, these are clients that pay for a service and expect something in return.
+No, these clients pay for a service and expect something in return.

-And that’s a personal trainer that is prepared, knows what they are talking about and above all, can help clients to meet their unique goals.
+And that’s a prepared personal trainer who knows what they are discussing and can help clients meet their unique goals.

 So when you land that first client appointment, it’s not just a case of rocking up and winging your way through it.